eea/land.copernicus.content/docs/functional-tests/README.md

 # EEA Land Copernicus test scenarios

 ### Test landfiles
+To test if all landfiles are available for download:
 Run as admin /test_all_landfiles

+The page will display the list of landfiles and their status:
+- "OK" - the file exists
-Status: "OK" or "Provided URL does not resolve to a file!"
+- "Provided URL does not resolve to a file!" - the file has problems

+You can check the logs in rancher (plone container), too.
+Only errors are listed here.

 ### Add browser extension
 The tests were run on chrome browser.
 For testing the functionality use according to your preffered browser: